Debraheem/pyfortmesa/docs/testing.md

 ./test
 ```

-That default mode runs the non-MESA checks and compares the generated output
+That default mode runs the checks that do not call MESA and compares the
-against the committed baseline:
+generated output against the committed baseline:

 ```text
 tests/test_output/golden/quick_test_output.txt